MHasannejadi/Cloud-Project/README.md

 # Cloud-Project
 > Microservice project of cloud computing course that has 3 services and provides a code executer platform like Quera.
+> You can run every service separately with this commands in their folders: <br />
+> First `npm install` then `node index.js`.
+Note that you must have node.js installed on your system.
 ## Services:

 ### 1. HTTP Service:
-> That provides 3 API as follows:
+> That provides 3 APIs as follows:
-  * Get programming file with its details and user email from user and store file in S3 service and details in uploads table:
+  * Get the programming file with its details and user email from the user and store the file in S3 service and details in uploads table:
     * **URL**

       /api/add